feomike/feomike.github.com/_posts/2013-10-01-furlough-day-1.md

 yesterday was my first day of furlough in the 2013 government shutdown. during the day i did the following things;

-* watched as my wife go off to work before me for the first time in a long long time
+* watched as my wife go off to work before me for the first time in a long long time;

-* made breakfast for my sons and walked them to school
+* made breakfast for my sons and walked them to school;

-* played around w/ the json library for python
+* played around w/ the json library for python;

-* tested the number of inserts per second postgres can handle in a single threaded situation (i am getting ~1500 or so inserts a second)
+* tested the number of inserts per second postgres can handle in a single threaded situation (i am getting ~1500 or so inserts a second);

-* began training myself on noSQL document structures for collecting time, space, attribute values
+* began training myself on noSQL document structures for collecting time, space, attribute values;

-* went to pick up one son who came home from school sick
+* went to pick up one son who came home from school sick;

-* dug out part of my driveway that i am replacing
+* dug out part of my driveway that i am replacing;

-* read some news about the shutdown, and followed some web ste closures/opens in particular
+* read some news about the shutdown, and followed some web ste closures/opens in particular;

-* picked my other son up from school
+* picked my other son up from school;

-* made dinner
+* made dinner;

-* helped the boys with homework
+* helped the boys with homework;

-* watched some of how 'the universe works' with my oldest
+* watched some of how 'the universe works' with my oldest;

 * went to bed

 i think it is safe to say i am a fairly active member of the government open data movement.  in this context, one thing in particular struct me as i was going through the list above, and in particular reading some of the web site closures; IT has changed radically during my career.